Blanqui04/PythonTecnica_SOME/README.md

 │   ├── models/
 │   │   │── plotting/
 │   │   │   │── __init__.py
+│   │   │   │── spc_charts_manager.py        # Working on it
 │   │   │   │── base_chart.py                # Working on it
 │   │   │   │── spc_data_loader.py           # Working on it
-│   │   │   │── capability_chart_manager.py  # Working on it
+│   │   │   │── capability_chart.py          # Working on it
 │   │   │   │── normality_plot.py            # Working on it
+│   │   │   │── extrapolation_chart.py       # Working on it
 │   │   │   │── i_chart.py                   # Working on it
 │   │   │   └── mr_chart.py                  # Working on it
 │   │   │── capability/